yorgath/orthogram/README.rst

 Orthogram does not aim to be a fully-featured graph layout solution.
 Actually, it offers just a single layout: grid.
-More than that, you have to arrange the *nodes* (i.e. graph vertices) manually in the grid and they stay fixed in place; the program will not attempt to move them around trying to optimize any aspect of the diagram.
+More than that, you have to arrange the connected objects manually in the grid and they stay fixed in place; the program will not attempt to move them around trying to optimize any aspect of the diagram.
 Styling is also rather basic at the moment.
-It does however try to do a decent job arranging the *links* (i.e. graph edges) around the nodes to produce a tidy, readable drawing.
+It does however try to do a decent job arranging the connections around the objects to produce a tidy, readable drawing.

 When used as a command line tool, Orthogram reads a *diagram definition file* and produces a Scalable Vector Graphics file.
 The